bitfocus/companion-module-generic-wakeonlan/HELP.md

 - simple: broadcasts magic packet one time from all network interfaces on UDP port 9

-- advanced: you can specify the UDP port to be used, resend attempts and interval between them also from which IP and destination IP
+- advanced: you can specify the UDP port to be used, resend attempts and interval between them also destination IP

 **MAC address accepted formats**